kkensuke/myjb-en/pages/basic/packageManager.md

 - Python: pip, conda
 - R: conda, CRAN

-In this page, we (install homebrew and) make a venv to manage python packages.
+In this page, we install homebrew and make a venv to manage python packages.

 ## [Homebrew](https://docs.brew.sh/Installation)
-Homebrew is the Missing Package Manager for macOS (or Linux).
+Homebrew is　a missing package manager for macOS (or Linux).
-To install it, input next code in the Terminal (you should check the newest code);
+To install it, input next code in the Terminal (you should check the newest code [here](https://brew.sh/));
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```